 - You don’t need to put money down for acquiring real estate or warehouse space and purchasing warehouse equipment.
 You don’t need to pay and manage a workforce for picking, packing, and shipping orders.

-- You leave the logistics to logistics experts.
+- You leave the shipping logistics to logistics experts.

 - Your 3PL provider (which handles tens of thousands of orders per month) is sure to get bigger discounts on shipping rates than if you were to ask for discounts on your own.